 Neither my wife nor I drink very much alcohol these days.
 We both enjoy a glass of wine or a beer every now and then but often go months at a time without consuming a drop of alcohol and rarely keep any in the house.
 I tell you this not as a judgment on those who drink on a regular basis nor to tout our clean living.
-The fact is, although we don’t spend much time in bars, we have a spot for bar food.
+The fact is, although we don’t spend much time in bars, we have a soft spot for bar food.
 The reason for me detailing our drinking habits is because it serves as helpful context for the following story.

 A friend was visiting us this summer with his girlfriend and on the way to pick up dinner for the adults, we stopped at the liquor store to pick up drinks to enjoy during dinner and over the weekend.
 As I helped my friend pack the car to head home at the end of the weekend, I tried to give him the remaining handful of alcohol.
 He insisted we keep it.
 I responded by letting him know that while we’d be happy to drink the remaining few TRULY hard seltzers over time, they’d likely last at least 6 months in our fridge.
 He chuckled and told me to enjoy them.